elkriverweb/greendot/README.md

-# dirka-dirka
+# Green Dot
-Chrome extension for trolling co-workers
+A silly Chrome extension for trolling co-workers.